Markus Kramer

-Markus Kramer is a brand management professional and honorary visiting professor in Strategic Brand Management at Cass Business School.
-He is also the author of "The Guiding Purpose Strategy: a Navigational Code for Brand Growth" and coinventor and editor of the Responsible Investment Brand Index (RIBI).
+Markus Kramer is a Swiss brand consultant and author.
+He is an honorary senior visiting fellow in strategic brand management at Bayes Business School.
+Kramer is the author of The Guiding Purpose Strategy: a Navigational Code for Brand Growth and a cocreator of both the Responsible Investment Brand Index (RIBI) and the Swiss Private Banking Identity Index.

 Education and career

-Kramer holds degrees from the Berkeley University of California and the University of Oxford.
+Kramer studied architecture and later obtained master's degrees from the University of California, Berkeley and the University of Oxford.